ashetonsm/pixel-canvas/README.md

 # pixel-canvas

-An app meant to create and export simple pixel art drawings on a 24 x 24 pixel canvas.
+Pixel Canvas is an app meant to create and export simple pixel art drawings on a 24 x 24 pixel canvas.

 This app was inspired by a tutorial by [0shuvo0](https://github.com/0shuvo0/pilex-art).